StevenTammen/bibledocs.org/content/discussion/ryan-reeves/longer-topical-studies/early-and-medieval-history/the-merovingians/_index.md

 1. [x] Hagiographies are important texts for the Catholic and Eastern Orthodox churches.
 1. [x] Hagiographies present historiographical difficulties if taken seriously, due to their issues of plausibility and accuracy.

-# Which of these factors were involved in the weakening of the Merovingian dynasty?
+# Which of these factors were involved in the weakening of the Merovingian dynasty? {#which-of-these-factors-were-involved-in-the-weakening-of-the-merovingian-dynasty}

 Check all the apply.